SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** advanced

+??? abstract "Powershell UploadString Function"

+    Powershell's `uploadXXX` functions are a category of methods which can be used to exfiltrate data through native means on a Windows host.

+    - **Effort:** intermediate

 ??? abstract "TUN/TAP Driver Installation"

     Detects the installation of the TUN or TAP driver service, this activity could be related to data exfiltration using tunneling techniques.
 The TUN/TAP Windows Adapter is a network driver that enables some VPN providers to facilitate a VPN connection to their server.
 TUN/TAP driver is only used by specific VPNs (e.g. OpenVPN, Wireguard), not by thoses based on IKE protocols (e.g. IPsec).